 Fear of Needles?

-Most my patient’s experience of acupuncture is quite pleasant and relaxing.
+Most of my patient’s experience of acupuncture is quite pleasant and relaxing.
 Once the needles are in, the patient lies quietly on the table with low lighting and calming music playing in the background, bringing you into “acubliss”!

 Not convinced??
-Come in for a free 15 minute consultation so I can ease your mind and help you on your way to managing the stress in your life.
+Come in for a free 15-minute consultation so I can ease your mind and help you on your way to managing the stress in your life.